When taking portraits it is incredibly important to make sure you pick outfits that compliment your personality, skin, eyes, hair and environment.

 Click Here to Play with a Complimentary Color Wheel

 Dressing for Senior Portraits: now that you have learned about all the different colors you can wear, mix and match… aren’t you excited to reserve your senior portrait session?!
-Visit our “The Fashion of the Color Wheel: Dressing for Senior Portraits” and get your outfits together for your senior portraits.
+Visit “The Fashion of the Color Wheel: Dressing for Senior Portraits” and get your outfits together for your senior portraits.